Why Internal Communications Should Be Strategic

 You have probably spent a significant amount of time developing best practices and policies for when it comes to working with customers, clients, and vendors, but just end up muddling along when it comes to communicating internally.
 However, it is vital that you implement a strategic internal communication policy, to help everyone sing from the same hymn sheet and make your staff and other stakeholders feel valued and a part of the team.
 You cannot just tell them what needs doing – you need to let them know why they are doing it, what you expect from them and the end goals.
 This allows them to align their efforts so that your whole team is working towards a common goal.

+If you want to see these benefits from your workforce, then it makes sense to put in the leg work required to implement an internal communications plan.
 Here, we look at some great internal communication strategies for you to put into practice.

 Evaluate your current internal communications strategy

 The chances are that you already have a strategy in place of some description, but is it actually strategic?
 Does it work for you and your organisation?
 Look at what works for who and what does not work.
 Look at the people involved in your communications and who can be added to make it more effective – perhaps someone who is well versed in content writing and can communicate ideas efficiently and succinctly.

 Identify the metrics that will measure your success